-- Indicates engine check error in instrument cluster if there is any problem with engine system.
+- Indicates engine check error in the instrument cluster when a problem is detected in the engine system.

-- Allows mechanic to diagnose the complete vehicle by diagnostic trouble codes (DTC)
+- Allows mechanics to diagnose the complete vehicle by showing diagnostic trouble codes (DTC).

-In case of malfunctioning of any system or component.
-OBD sends error code to vehicle instrument cluster.
+In On Board Diagnosis system OBD scanners are connected to the vehicle ECU using obd connector.
+OBD scanner gets vehicle information using CAN Protocols and displays this data over smartphone or OBD display devices.
+In case of malfunctioning of any system or component, OBD sends error code to the vehicle instrument cluster as well.
 Detailed error code can also be determined using Diagnostic Link Connector (DLC).

 Types of OBD Devices

-OBD 1 was the first generation on-board diagnostic device.
-For that every vehicle manufacturer has their own propriety connector and set of codes.
-For different vehicles mechanic has to buy different devices.
-OBD -1 scan tools were very costly and were out of reach of common man.
+OBD1 is the first generation on-board diagnostic device.
+For OBD1 devices, every vehicle manufacturer has their own proprietary connector and set of codes.
+For different vehicles mechanics has to buy different devices.
+OBD1 scan tools were very costly and were out of reach of common man.

-In 1990 SAE and ISO issued ECU and diagnostic scan tool communication protocols.
-After that it becomes mandatory for manufacturers to use standard diagnostic connector (SAE J1962) and communicate via standard communication protocol.
+OBD2 devices are a norm after SAE and ISO issued ECU and diagnostic scan tool communication protocols in 1990.
+After that it becomes mandatory for manufacturers to use standard diagnostic connectors (SAE J1962) and communicate via standard communication protocol.

 OBD2 supports various standard parameter IDs (PIDs) along with DTC codes.
-These PIDs helps in getting various data from vehicle such as speed, RPM, throttle position fuel consumption etc.
+These PIDs are used to retrieve various data such as speed, RPM, throttle position, fuel consumption etc. from the vehicle.

-Step-1 : Connect OBD2 device to vehicle.
-You can buy Bluetooth or Wi-Fi based OBD device from Amazon.
+Step-1 : Connect OBD2 device to the vehicle.
+You can buy Bluetooth or Wi-Fi based OBD devices from Amazon.

 Enjoy the Live Data from your vehicle !!